Kerstin Susanne Jobst: Life and works

 from the Düsseldorf-based Gerda Henkel Foundation.
 In 2005 Jobst confirmed her professional future as a university professor by obtaining her Habilitation (post-doctoral degree), again from the University of Hamburg.
-Her dissertation on this occasion concerned the Russian "Crimea Dialogue" ("der Krim-Diskurs im Zarenreich"), the eighteenth and nineteenth century process whereby Crimea was colonised by the Russian empire.
+Her habilitation dissertation tackled the Russian "Crimea Dialogue" ("der Krim-Diskurs im Zarenreich"), the eighteenth and nineteenth century process through which Crimea was colonised by the Russian Empire.
 The dissertation was subsequently adapted and, in 2007, published as a book.
 The habilitation dissertation earned Jobst a "Venia Legendi", amounting to an authority to teach Modern and East European History at the University of Hamburg.
 Alongside her teaching duties at Hamburg, between 2006 and 2012 Jobst became a frequent presence at the Paris Lodron University of Salzburg, where she held a guest professorship.
 In Hamburg she renewed her links with the Army University, taking a teaching job on "History and Society in Eastern Europe" with the Sociology and Humanities section of the "Leadership Academy".
 In 2010 she also received a research stipendium for work at the Institute for Slavistics at the University of Leipzig, while taking an appointment as "visiting scholar" ("Gastwissenschaftlerin") at the Humanities Centre for Eastern European History and Culture (also at the University of Leipzig).
 Since August 2012 Kerstin Jobst has held the professorship for "Memory Societies and Cultures in Eastern Europe" at the University of Vienna Institute for Eastern European History.
+On the occasion of her tenth jubilee, a Festschrift was published in her honour.

 The focus of Jobst's research is on the history of Eastern Central Europe and of Eastern Europe, the Black Sea and the Caucasus regions.
 She takes a particular interest in the Habsburg monarchy, comparative imperial and colonial research, religious history and hagiography, remembrance culture, the politics of history and the history of tourism in Eastern Europe.
 Another speciality is disaster research.

 Kerstin Jobst is a co-publisher with Ulrich Hofmeister at the Vienna-based "Österreichische Zeitschrift für Geschichtswissenschaften" ("Austrian Journal of Historical Studies") in respect of Crimea, an area of study which acquired renewed topicality after 2014.
 She is a member of the Commission for the Southeast Europe - Turkey - Black Sea at the Austrian Academy of Sciences and Humanities ("Österreichische Akademie der Wissenschaften"), a member of the Austria-Russia Historians Commission (" Österreichisch-Russische Historikerkommission") and a member of the Military History Advisory Group at the Academicians Commission of the Austrian Defence (and between 2009 and 2018 Sports) Ministry.

+In 2020, Jobst wrote Geschichte der Krim: Iphigenie und Putin auf Tauris, which was translated into English as A History of Crimea: From Antiquity to the Present in 2025.